wp-plugins/parsi-sokhan/readme.txt

 * List versions from most recent at top to oldest at bottom.

 == Upgrade Notice ==

+= 2.0 =
+* add import & export to csv file and from csv file

 = 1.0 =
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.